swathi2416/Cybersecurity/README.md

 Ransomeware
 worm-->making  self duplicate  and spread to the computers and virus-->spread  by contact like using pendrive What are the steps?**NIST**---> **INCIDENT REPONSE TEAM**-->Indentify(assests like how many pc,risks),Protect,Detect,Response,Recover
+How do u assess the risk? liklehood and risk assymertic/symmetric encryption

 ------------------------------**********************************----------------------------